1984 Dallas nightclub shooting: Perpetrator

-Abdelkrim Belachheb was born November 24, 1944, in N'Zalat Bni Amar, Morocco.
+Abdelkrim Belachheb was born November 24, 1944, in N'Zalat Bni Amar, French Morocco, the fourth child of eleven children to a Berber family.
+Belachheb's father was a businessman who spent most of his time away for work.
 His father described him to ABC News in August 1985 as having been a problematic child and said he had often gotten into fights with other children.
 As a result, he was frequently subject to corporal punishment.
 His family later moved with Belachheb to Fez due to the issues he caused.
-On June 21, 1963, Belachheb stabbed a man in Casablanca using a pocketknife during a street fight.
-Belachheb skipped the trial and was never convicted, and records show he was in Europe only 19 months later.
-He spent several years moving around Europe.
-He married a Belgian woman and had two children with her.
+On June 21, 1963, Belachheb stabbed a man with a pocketknife in Casablanca.
+He was charged at Taza regional court, but not convicted, with records indicating that he skipped trial.
+Shortly after, at age 19, Belachheb travelled to Europe, with his family claiming it was to study welding and mechanics.

+Following his arrival in France, Belachheb moved to Spain, Switzerland, and the Netherlands, where he failed to obtain work permits, before settling in Brussels, Belgium in summer 1965.
+In October 1967, Belachheb married a local woman and had two children with her.
 He was regularly unfaithful and beat her.
+Between 1965 and 1973, Belachheb was regularly imprisoned by Belgian authorities, most often for assault and convicted once of carrying a prohibited firearm.
+He also served two years imprisonment in Kuwait for robbery.
+Since the early 1970s, Belachheb was noted for alcohol abuse, which continued even as he was prescribed Antabus.

 On Belachheb's 35th birthday, enraged that there was not enough food in the fridge to prepare the dinner he wanted to make, he nearly beat his wife to death.
 When his daughter yelled for him to stop, he slapped her.
 After being treated at the hospital, his wife filed charges against him and filed for divorce.
 After being released from jail, he returned to Morocco, and immediately sought to find a new country to live in.
 He was tried and convicted in absentia for the assault of his wife and daughter, and faced a two-year prison sentence.